tony-redekop/malg/README.md

 # malg

-Portable, header-only linear algebra library written by Antonio Redekop.
+Portable, header-only linear algebra library written in C++

+---

 ### Goals

-- Create a portable and efficient class template with a clean interface.
+- Create a portable and efficient class template with a clean interface
-- Flexibility to use generic scalar types for matrix value (e.g. int, float).
+- Flexibility to use generic scalar types for matrix value (e.g. int, float)
-- Allocate memory contiguously (no 'vector of vectors' implementation).
+- Allocate memory contiguously (no 'vector of vectors' implementation)
-- Dynamic allocation of memory at runtime (no built-in C++ 2D arrays).
+- Dynamic allocation of memory at runtime (no built-in C++ 2D arrays)
-- Easy to use M[i][j] element access and list-initialization syntax.
+- Easy to use M[ i ][ j ] element access and list-initialization syntax
 - Implement multiplication operations (matrix * matrix) and (scalar * matrix)
 - Implement transpose operation (square and NxM matrices)
 - Implement move semantics (move constructor, move assignment)